 "Go read Title 17" is no more a sufficient basis for trying copyright cases than reading The Good Book (be it the Koran, Torah, Bible, Bhagavad-Gita) is sufficient for ranking the relative moral appropriateness of new medical procedures.
-The terrain has changed in ways undreamt of when Title 17 was enacted in 1976.
-What 1976 statutory standards determine whether linking, thumbnail images, or digitally sampling infringe?
-Knowing the case law is needed to litigate copyright cases.
+The terrain has changed in ways undreamt of when Title 17 was enacted in 1976.2 What 1976 statutory standards determine whether linking, publishing thumbnail images, or digitally sampling infringe?
+Knowing the case law is needed to litigate copyright cases.3

 Nevertheless, a successful copyright litigator must be able to cite the appropriate Title 17 section the way the preacher/rabbi/mullah/priest cites chapter and verse from The Good Book.
-Although Title 17 is incomprehensible if read straight through, ripping out its mind-numbing sections on compulsory licensing for jukeboxes, public broadcasting exceptions, etc., leaves only a couple dozen key sections.
+Although Title 17 is incomprehensible if read straight through, ripping out its mind-numbing sections on compulsory licensing for jukeboxes, exceptions for public broadcasting, etc., 4 leaves only a couple dozen key sections.
 These are quoted at the beginning of each part of this paper.
 They need to be read, re-read, marked up and annotated because they determine whether you win or lose.